Maddox Brothers and Rose: Biography

-The family hailed from Boaz, Alabama, United States, but rode the rails and hitch-hiked to California in 1933 when the band members were still children, following the failed efforts of their sharecropper parents during the early part of the Depression.
-They were a little in advance of the flood of Okies who were to flood the state in the 1930s.
-They struggled to make a living as itinerant fruit and vegetable pickers, following the harvest as far north as Washington and as far east as Arizona, as well as the San Joaquin Valley.
+The family was from Boaz, Alabama but rode the rails and hitchhiked to California in 1933 when the band members were children, after the failed efforts of their sharecropper parents during the early part of the Great Depression.
+They were slightly in advance of the flood of Okies who flooded California in the 1930s.
+They struggled to make a living as itinerant fruit and vegetable pickers, following the harvest as far north as Washington and to Arizona in the east as well as the San Joaquin Valley.
 They often worked from dawn to dusk, sleeping and eating on the ground.

-Having settled in Modesto, California, the family developed their musical ability, and in 1937, performed on the radio, sponsored by a local furniture store.
-In 1939, they entered a hillbilly band competition at the centennial Sacramento State Fair after driving to Sacramento in their Model A. When they took the stage, they tore through "Sally Let Your Bangs Hang Down" with rocking rhythms and risqué lyrics.
-They became, officially, California's best hillbilly band.
+Settling in Modesto, California, the family developed musical ability and in 1937, performed on the radio, sponsored by a local furniture store.
+In 1939, they entered a hillbilly band competition at the centennial Sacramento State Fair in Sacramento.
+They sang "Sally Let Your Bangs Hang Down".

-The brothers and Rose appeared at places such as the 97th Street Corral in Los Angeles.

-From 1946 to 1951, the group recorded for 4 Star Records (Hollywood), then for Columbia Records.
-Some 4 Star masters were leased and released by US.-Decca Records at the beginning of the 1950s.
-Rose Maddox stated: "We were called hillbilly singers – not country – then.
+The brothers and Rose appeared at 97th Street Corral in Los Angeles.
+From 1946 to 1951, the group recorded for 4 Star Records and then Columbia Records.
+Some 4 Star masters were leased and released by the U.S. part of Decca Records at the beginning of the 1950s.
+Rose Maddox said, "We were called hillbilly singers–not country–then.
 No, none of this country music then.
 People just called us hillbilly...
-People tell me that I was one of the first women to sing what I sang – country boogie.
+People tell me that I was one of the first women to sing what I sang–country boogie.
 I guess I was.
 There was no rock 'n' roll in those early days, before 1955.
 Only country boogie.
 My brothers also played that way.
 We called it country then."

 Fred Maddox played upright bass using the "slap bass" technique as early as 1937.

-Fred Maddox's bass is displayed at the Experience Music Project in Seattle.
+His bass is displayed at the Experience Music Project in Seattle.
 "They wanted his bass because they believe he might have hit the first note of rock 'n' roll on it."
 Don Maddox was the last surviving member of the band and lived in Ashland, Oregon.
-He experienced a career resurgence 50 years after his success with Maddox Bros and Rose, while he played at the Britt Festival in Jacksonville, Oregon, opening for Big and Rich, performing at the Muddy Roots festival in Cookeville, Tennessee, in 2011 and 2012, playing on the Marty Stuart show, and receiving a standing ovation show at the Grand Ole Opry.
+He experienced a career resurgence 50 years after having success with Maddox Bros and Rose.
+He played at the Britt Festival in Jacksonville, Oregon, opening for Big & Rich, performing at the Muddy Roots festival in Cookeville, Tennessee in 2011 and 2012, playing on the Marty Stuart show, and he received a standing ovation show at the Grand Ole Opry in Nashville.
 He also performed in Las Vegas at the first annual Rockabilly Rockout at the Gold Coast Casino on October 5, 2014.
 Don Maddox died on September 12, 2021, at the age of 98.
+Bud Duncan died on June 13, 2026, at the age of 98.